Hrafngud/gungnr/overall_plan.md

 - Build job runner and persistence models.
 - Add health endpoints for docker and tunnel checks.
 - Add settings endpoints and use them in workflows (domain/token/config path).
-- Add host-worker job type + one-time token endpoints to hand off deploys to the host.
+- Add Docker runner job types for `docker run` and `docker compose` from the API.
 - Persist onboarding state per user to avoid repeated overlays.

 3) Frontend Setup